 The submission will comprise a written research proposal, your CV and supporting information.
-Please review the detailed requirements in Appendix I and II, along with the criteria that will be used to evaluate your proposal in Appendix III.
-Document templates are provided.
+Document templates are provided and can be downloaded from the NeuroInsight website.

 Eligibility Check

 After the call closes, all applications will first be checked for completeness and eligibility.
 Applicants will be informed of the result by email.
 If an application is found ineligible, the reason will be stated and the submission rejected.
 Note that documentary evidence of eligibility will only be requested should the application be reviewed successfully and selected for award.